ari-khoudary/old-website/_pages/media.md

 ## [*default mode*](https://mariakhoudary.com/default_mode){:target="_blank"}

 The epitome of a passion project, *default mode* is a radio show wherein I play variants of psychedelic music and interview researchers in neuroscience, psychology, and philosophy.
 The first installment ran biweekly throughout my senior year, produced at and airing on [WZBC-Newton](https://wzbc.org){:target="_blank"}, my beloved non-profit, non-commercial college radio station.
-The second installment is also airing biweekly on WZBC, but I'm producing it remotely from Durham.
+The second installment also aired biweekly on WZBC, but I produced it remotely from Durham.
+I'm taking a brief hiatus from the show as I settle into the groove of being a PhD student.
+But I have plans to resume broadcasting locally to listener in Orange County via [KUCI](https://kuci.org/wp/){:target="_blank"}.

 I love talking with people about the work that they do and giving them a platform to share that work with others.
 But something I especially loved about hosting the show live was that listeners could call in and speak directly with my guest scholar.
 This took the public access dimension of the show to a whole new level, and is something I really look forward to reviving if/when I can start broadcasting locally again.